 The Menu Is a Hit Parade

-Tempo by Martin Berasategui offers an a la carte menu and a six-course tasting dinner with wine pairings.
+Tempo by Martin Berasategui offers an a la carte menu and a nine-course tasting dinner with wine pairings.
 How much dazzle can you take?
-Menu highlights:
+Past menu highlights includes:

 • A Basque-style dish of tomato stuffed with baby squid and matchless Iberian pork tenderloin (the chef's heritage and name are Basque)